 For more information about Medicare or Medigap, call the Medicare Hotline at 1-800-MEDICARE (800-633-4227) or visit www.medicare.gov.

 Medicaid provides health care to people who have a low-income.
-This program is run jointly by the federal and state governments, so benefits and eligibility (who can join) vary from state to state.
+This program is run jointly by the federal government and state governments.
+So, benefits and eligibility (who can join) vary from state to state.

 Your state may have a different name for Medicaid.
 For example, in Maine the program is called MaineHealth and in California, it’s called Medi-Cal.

-You also may be eligible for Medicaid (even when your income level is too high to qualify) if you have very high medical expenses.
+You also may be eligible for Medicaid if you have very high medical expenses, even when your income level is too high to qualify.

 For more information about Medicaid, call your state's toll-free hotline.

 Insurance problems are stressful.
-If a claim is denied or if you change (or lose) your job during treatment, there are things you can do and laws to protect you.
+If a claim is denied or if you change (or lose) your job during breast cancer treatment, there are things you can do.
+There are laws to protect you.

 If a health insurance claim is denied, these steps may help resolve the problem: